MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/iscsiop/ns-iscsiop-_scsireadcapacity_in.md

 ---
 UID: NS:iscsiop._ScsiReadCapacity_IN
 title: _ScsiReadCapacity_IN (iscsiop.h)
-description: The ScsiReadCapacity_IN structure holds the input data for the ScsiReadCapacity method, which is used to send a SCSI read Ccapacity command.
+description: The ScsiReadCapacity_IN structure holds the input data for the ScsiReadCapacity method, which is used to send a SCSI read capacity command.
 old-location: storage\scsireadcapacity_in.htm
 tech.root: storage
 ms.date: 03/29/2018